pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- In getClassPropertyNameToTypeNameMap, validate Class name and property names to regexp _,a-zA-z0-9
 - In Postman API sample responses, readonly fields should be included, private fields not
 - db operations where filters, allow Partial<T>
 - Duplicate entity error in createEntity